crystal-community/cr-config/README.md

   header "Something that can describe the config file
     May take multiple lines"

+  # You may use this macro so passing in -h or --help to the program well exit when the help generated
+  # by this config gets printed.
+Useful to omit if there are multiple argument parsers at work
+  # exit_on_help

   option myOption1 : String,
     description: "While optional, it helps to have a description of your option",
     default: "my option" # also optional